koaxjs/koax/Readme.md

 ### next()

 `next` is simply a function that calls the next middleware with `action`, `next`, and `ctx` already bound.
 Since koax handles (yield *s) generators that are yielded or returned, each middleware can be either a function or generator and they will work as expected.

+### yield

+Yield dispatches actions to the top of the middleware stack.
+Koax will handle "yieldables" (as defined by co) specially, with the intent of making them feel similar co.
+Objects are excluded from "yieldables" in koax, because object is the primary type used for standard actions.

+In addition to the standard "yieldables", koax can more generally process functors ... (more documentation on functors to come).

 ## License